Introduction

 What if I don't exactly follow the instructions of imagining the scenery as it is written?

 Feel free to follow your natural imaginative tendency.
 The directions are there to make the exercise easier for you.
-If, along the way, you want to add or alter some aspect of the exercise (for example you might imagine a sunnier sky or sand on the beach instead of a desert), feel free to do so as longs as the essence of the exercise is still there.
-The point is that you try to practice defusing your thoughts.
+If, along the way, you want to add or alter some aspect of the exercise (for example you might imagine a sunnier sky or sand on the beach instead of a desert), feel free to do so!
+The point is that you try to practice noticing and defusing your thoughts.

 Scroll Up